 Erin has held several key governance positions in very different organisational contexts.
 Having provided high level support to Boards and Executive teams, she brings a wealth of knowledge in connecting governance processes and improving procedures to the OCRF.

 Ovarian cancer came into sharp focus for Erin with the loss of her aunt to ovarian cancer in 2016.
-The unexpected nature of her Aunty Caz’s demise highlighted—in a profoundly personal way—that women deserve to live their lives without the fear of ovarian cancer.
+The unexpected nature of Caz’s demise highlighted—in a profoundly personal way—that women deserve to live their lives without the fear of ovarian cancer.

 Arbel is an experienced marketer and relationship manager.
 He holds tertiary qualifications in marketing and management, and brings a breadth of experience, having worked in both the corporate and not-for-profit sectors.